itang1/TradeSphere/README.md

 Server- and client-side code for a web application showcasing the prettified output of complex and dynamically-generated SQL queries that pull international trade data from multiple sources.

+The application runs locally on your machine.
+Follow the installation instructions below.

 View the [Final Report](Final_Report.pdf) for details about the database architecture, table normalization practices, API specification, query performance and evaluation, and Entity-Relation (ER) diagram.

 View the [Video Demo](https://drive.google.com/file/d/1Nybc92zDlOBBINsfdfigPUxMy5g0cNJv/view?usp=sharing) for a video demonstration of the funcionality of each page.